Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 After each step, Blueprint Validation kicks in:

-Formula Workflows become self-healing.
-You express the shape in YAML.
-Gluon handles iteration, retry, validation.
-The leash runs through every step.
+You express the shape in YAML; Gluon handles iteration, retry, and validation.
+The workflow becomes self-healing.

 The Leash Is the Feature

-If you're building autonomous agent systems and you haven't solved for the circuit breaker, the completion detector, and the cost ceiling -- you haven't built autonomy.
-You've built a liability.
+If you're building autonomous agents and you haven't solved the circuit breaker, the completion detector, and the cost ceiling, you don't have autonomy.
+You have a liability.

 Series Navigation